 The most important goal for inventory management is to have the tools, supplies, and medications on hand to provide the best patient care possible, all while striving to maintain (or improve) profitability.

 Before I talk about more inventory specific goals, I want to talk about goals and a vision for YOU.
 How can you feel supported and appreciated in your role as an inventory manager?
 What does this mean for you?
-For one, I think it is very important to have dedicated inventory management time where your role and responsibilities of the hospital is respected and valued.
-Also, that education and training is valued, offered, and prioritized!
+For one, I think it is very important to have dedicated inventory management time where your role and responsibilities of the hospital are respected and valued.
+Also, that education and training are valued, offered, and prioritized!
 Furthermore, it is important to have your responsibilities and job description clearly defined.
 How can you be successful if you are unsure what is expected of you?

 My homework for you: sit down, and reflect for a minute.
 How could you feel supported and appreciated?
 What do you need in order to feel successful?
 How does that look for you?
 Some of my favorite questions to ask when thinking about my vision or what I want:

 - What strengths have other people commented on about you and your accomplishments?
 What strengths do you see in yourself?
 Why do you & your position exist in the hospital?
 What purchase do you serve?